Gonococcus Reference Laboratory

 Surveillance of gonococci in Denmark

-The surveillance of gonorrhoea in Denmark is based on two reporting systems:
+The surveillance of gonorrhoea in Denmark is based on three reporting systems:

-• In the laboratory reporting system all departments of clinical microbiology submit gonococcus strains isolated from clinical specimens as well as certain data about the patient and the specimen.
-The data are transmitted by The Danish Microbiology Database (MiBa).
+• In the mandatory laboratory reporting system all departments of clinical microbiology copy their results of laboratory testing for gonococci as well as certain data about the patient and the specimen into The Danish Microbiology Database (MiBa).

 • In the mandatory clinical epidemiological reporting system the physician who treats the patient submits information to the Infectious Disease Epidemiology & Prevention about sexual orientation, country of infection, mode of infection etc.